-UC San Diego’s Visitors Tour Program offers free tours to area residents, new faculty and staff, first-time visitors to our campus and the general public.
-These 90-minute Sunday afternoon tours are led by knowledgeable adult volunteer guides who are eager to show you the most notable features of our beautiful campus.
+UC San Diego’s Visitors Tour Program offers free tours to local residents, new faculty and staff, first-time visitors and the general public.
+These Sunday afternoon tours are led by knowledgeable adult volunteer guides who are eager to show you the most notable features of our beautiful 1,200-acre campus.

 These tours are not suitable for children under 6 years old.